42Crunch/api-security-audit-action/README.md

   api-token: ${{ secrets.API_TOKEN }}
 ```

-The entire workflow which checks our the contents of the repository and runs security audit on the OpenAPI files found in the project might look like this:
+The entire workflow which checks our the contents of the repository and runs Security Audit on the OpenAPI files found in the project might look like this:

 ```yaml
 on: [push]